pyhys/minimalmodbus/README.txt

 Dependencies
 ------------
 Python versions 2.6 and higher are supported (including 3.x).
+Tested with Python2.6, Python2.7 and Python3.2.

 This module relies on pySerial to do the heavy lifting, and it is the only dependency.
 You can find it at the Python package index: http://pypi.python.org/pypi/pyserial